 When they reach out, more than half of your customers just want the right answer.

-To have great customer service your business needs to anticipate the challenges that are facing your customers.
+To have great customer retention your business needs to be proactive and anticipate the challenges that are facing them.
 Then, you also need to have comprehensive answers ready.
 This saves your customers’ time and makes the process easier for everyone involved.

 Consistency is also important.
 Make sure all of your customer service reps have access to the same resources.
 During training, tell your team about your brand voice and how it might apply to their conversations.